baroquon/reefpoints/source/posts/2017-08-24-elixir-open-command-with-terminal-emacs.md

 export ELIXIR_EDITOR="emacsclient-elixir +__LINE__ __FILE__"
 ```

-The last step is to configure emacs to start a server with the current
+The last step is to configure Emacs to start a server with the current
 project name when it launches.
 Add the following to your
-`~/.emacs.d/init.el` or the location of your emacs init script:
+`~/.emacs.d/init.el` or the location of your Emacs init script:

 ```elisp
 (setq server-name (replace-regexp-in-string "\n$" ""